SFWRITER.COM > Nonfiction > AI and Sci-Fi: My, Oh, My!

 use our bodies as a source of power while we're kept prisoners in

-vats of liquid, virtual-reality imagery fed directly into our
+vats of liquid, with virtual-reality imagery fed directly into our

 The classic counterargument to such fears is that if you build